KivalEvan/BeatSaber-JSMap/deno/README.md

 - Basic JavaScript or TypeScript knowledge
   - Library is entirely TypeScript, but for common use case you do not need in-depth knowledge.

+## Important Update

+`load.difficultyLegacy('difficulty.dat')` is removed in favour of `load.difficulty('difficulty.dat', 2)`.
+This will also automatically convert map to a specific version when the loaded data is not the correct version.
+Loading beatmap v3 will proceed as normally, but recommended to specify `3` as new beatmap version may exist in the future.

 ## Getting Started

 To get started, check out the [example folder](./example) for templates you can use.
 Deno by nature caches the module